-The Medium Employer of the Year Award recognises a medium business that employs 20 or more, but less than 200 full-time equivalent employees, and has achieved excellence in the provision of ‘nationally recognised training’ to its employees.
+The Medium Employer of the Year Award recognises a medium business which has achieved excellence in the provision of ‘nationally recognised training’ to its employees.

-- employ 20 or more, but less than 200, full-time equivalent employees, and;
+- employ 20 or more, but fewer than 200, full-time equivalent employees; and

-- be the winner of the equivalent training in 2018 in their Australian state or territory of operation.
+- be the winner of the equivalent training award in 2019 in their Australian state or territory of operation.

 The Australian Training Awards will accept joint applications from:

 - a Group Training Organisation who partners with a Host Employer

 - a Host Employer who partners with a Group Training Organisation

 Nominations will not be accepted from organisations whose core business is the delivery of vocational education and training (these organisations may consider nominating for either the Large or Small Training Provider of the Year Award).

 2019 state or territory winners of this category are nominated to enter a short-listing process for the Australian Training Awards.